OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 const { active, inputProps } = db.useTypingIndicator(
   'chat',
   'chatRoomId',
-  'chat-input', // this is the label of the input field.
+  'chat-input' // this is the name of the input field.
 Use this to differentiate between multiple inputs in the same room.
-  { handle, isTyping } // this is the slice of the presence object we want to track )
+)

 const whosTypingText = (active) => {